scottfinkelstein/scotts-website/content/blog/coredata-in-ios14/index.md

 ![Create a new entity](./core-data-model.png)

 Next we will want to create a new class which will allow us to access our new Data Model.
-For this, I like to use the Singleton pattern to ensure we are referencing the same data store regardless of where we are in the app.
+For this, I like to use the Singleton pattern to ensure we are referencing the same data store regardless of where we are in the app:

 `gist:scottfinkelstein/0fb3ea2f496860e09d67401aade07ecc`